Zahorack/Shared-projects/GoldFish/README.md

-Interestingly, the ìassumed repellentî sound seemed to act as an attractant.
+Interestingly, the ‚Äúassumed repellent‚Äù sound seemed to act as an attractant.
 Even though tagged carp were aggregated near the speakers by broadcast feeding prior to the repellent experiments there were distinct behavioural differences between feeding and experimental times.
 During feeding, carp displayed exploratory movements while during the experimental period all tagged carp formed a tight aggregation directly at the speaker.
 This indicates that the repellent sound or a component of the sound (i.e. mid/high frequencies) may be a useful attractant and this warrants further research.
 (https://www.pestsmart.org.au/carp-acoustic-attractants-and-repellents/)

 This study investigated the response of common carp in an enclosed (man-made) water body